DevTeam/Pure.DI/readme/FooterTemplate.md

 }
 ```

-This is recommended way to create composition roots.
-The composition can contain any number of roots.
+This is [recommended way](https://blog.ploeh.dk/2011/07/28/CompositionRoot/) to create a composition root.
+A composition class can contain any number of roots.

 ### Private Roots